 As you can see, the water just moves up and down in SADX.
 This creates an inconsistency with the bridge that still moves like on the Dreamcast, which makes it go underwater.
 Interestingly the code for the wave effect is still in the game, but it’s never called and the model affected by it is not rendered.
-As demonstrated by Dreamcast Conversion, it is possible to enable the wave effect in SADX – though it required changes to the way the water is rendered because SADX water in Emerald Coast isn’t compatible with dynamic vertex shifting.
+As demonstrated by Dreamcast Conversion, it is possible to enable the wave effect in SADX – though it requires changes to the way the water is rendered because SADX water in Emerald Coast isn’t compatible with dynamic vertex shifting.

-To be fair, some of the changes made to the SADX version of the level can count as enhancements.
-Even though they were likely added only to camouflage the removal of lighting (more on that in the Lighting section), the vertex colors are a nice touch in some areas.
+To be fair, some of the changes made to the SADX version of the level can considered enhancements.
+Even though they were possibly added to camouflage the removal of lighting (more on that in the Lighting section), the vertex colors are a nice touch in some areas.
 For example, the Gamecube version features a gradation in sand color.
 However, this is not visible in the PC port because of the fog that washes out the colors, even on things close to the player.

 In the second act of Emerald Coast there are supposed to be two Sweep badniks in the pool, but SADX has only one.
 This might seem like a minor thing to complain about, but the reason the badnik doesn’t show up is a programming error in the ports that causes many other enemies to not spawn.
 A similar problem happens with Leon badniks in different levels, the Egg Keeper in Final Egg 1* and the Sweeps in Twinkle Park Act 2.

 *Interestingly the Egg Keeper reappears in the Steam version, however the other enemies are still not fixed.